 Curating a portfolio of images for whatever reason, is tough.
 There is no two ways about it, but there's a process to it.
 And once you know this process, it gets a whole lot easier.
 We're gonna break it down together right now.

-Welcome to impact the conservation photography podcast.
-I'm your host, Jamie Hein Buck, and if you are a visual storyteller with a love for all things wild.
-Then you're in the right place, from conservation to creativity, from business to marketing and everything in between.
-This podcast is for you conservation visual storyteller who is ready to make an impact.
+Welcome to Impact: the conservation photography podcast.
+I'm your host, Jaymi Heimbuch, and if you are a visual storyteller with a love for all things wild, then you're in the right place.
+From conservation to creativity, from business to marketing and everything in between, this podcast is for you conservation visual storyteller who is ready to make an impact.
 Let's dive in.

 You would think that after all the planning and the shooting and the processing of your images, that the hard part's over, right?
 Actually, one of the most important and difficult steps still awaits you, polishing your portfolio into a tight, cohesive, effective set of images.
 Oh, it's agonizing, but it is a vital part of high quality visual storytelling.